 Graphics Core Next (GCN)

-Let’s begin with Graphics Core Next or GCN.
+Let’s start with Graphics Core Next or GCN.

-This is AMD’s codename for both a series of microarchitectures and an instruction set which was, back in 2012, part of a released product for the first time.
+This is AMD’s codename for both a series of microarchitectures and an instruction set which was, back in 2012, part of an uncovered product for the first time.

 PCIe 3.0 standard was originally used, but understandably, these products are far less power-efficient by today’s standards.
 Cards prior to GCN 4.0 were made on the 28nm manufacturing process, while their successors used the 14nm process.